balena-io-experimental/starter-interface/README.md

 # Description

-This project contains an ExpressJS web framework which provides a Quasar (Vue) interface to users.
-It also includes a Wi-Fi connect component allowing users to connect devices to nearby networks.
+This project contains an ExpressJS web application framework which provides a Quasar (Vue) interface to users.
+It also includes an optional Wi-Fi connect component allowing users to connect devices to nearby networks.

 It is modular allowing contributions from the community and easier tracking of changes in your own projects.
 See the sections below for customising the interface.